-This true-life account of the military career of Audie Murphy was taken from the autobiography of Audie Murphy and starred Audie Murphy, playing himself.
+This true-life account of the military career of Audie Leon Murphy was taken from his 1949 autobiography and starred Murphy, playing himself.

 A native of Texas, Murphy was placed in charge of his many younger siblings on the death of his mother and decided to join the military at the age of 18 to provide for them.

-According to the film, Audie Murphy fought in seven major campaigns during World War II and his many acts of bravery and heroism during the advance through Italy, France and into Germany earned him increasing rank and responsibility
+According to the film, he fought in seven major campaigns during World War II, killed 250 enemy soldiers, and his many acts of bravery and heroism during the advance through Italy, France and into Germany earned him increasing rank and responsibility

 He received the Bronze Star (and later had a Bronze Service Arrowhead added to it), three Purple Hearts, the Legion of Merit, two Silver Stars and a Distinguished Service Cross.
 From France, he was awarded two Croix de Guerre medals with Palms and the Legion of Honour Chevalier.